 Sometimes your instructor might require you to use scholarly articles for your assignment, but what does that mean?
 Use this chart or watch the video from Vanderbilt University below to find out how to distinguish between scholarly and popular sources.

 Scholarly articles are published in scholarly or academic journals.
-While the content found in each journal is subject specific, there are some similarities that these types of articles share.
+While the content in each journal is subject-specific, these articles share common features.

-Click each of the orange plus signs to learn more.
+Tip: Click each of the orange plus signs to learn more about that section.

 This section is a derivative of “Parts of a Scholarly Article” by Kathy Essmiller, licensed under CC BY-NC.